 Pineapple has a tart and sweet bite, but sometimes it can be a little too tart.
 Grilling pineapple releases more sweetness, and mellows the tart bite.
 It doesn’t take long for the pineapple to develop the beautiful char marks.
 I like both red and yellow onion, and tend to use red onions on the grill.
 Whichever onion you use, they will soften and become very nice and sweet.

 Bacon makes everything better…I think everyone knows that.
 I don’t eat bacon often, so I look for unique opportunities to include it in my recipes.
 So I add 2 pieces of thick-cut bacon to the Citrus Marinated Grilled Chicken Sandwich.
 I use either baby spinach or green leaf lettuce, whichever one I have on hand.
-The choice is completely up to you, or you could even use another type of lettuce.
-Finally, I toast the burger buns and dress them with avocado oil mayonnaise and mustard.
+Finally, I toast the burger buns and dress them with Avocado Oil Mayonnaise and Spicy Brown Mustard.
 I love avocado, but by the time I get everything else on the sandwich I don’t have much more room for anything else.
 However, I think creamy avocado would add fabulous flavor.

 Citrus Marinated Grilled Chicken Sandwich is a definite winner, and will stay on my regular meal rotation.